The internet is abuzz with the cheers of joyous Facebook page owners!

 8. Crowdsource Contest

-Perhaps the most useful & satisfying news feed contest is the Crowdsourcing Contest.
+Perhaps the most useful and satisfying news feed contest is the Crowdsourcing Contest.

 This is a great way to get fans to participate while also giving you some great ideas to help with a problem.